Fox Professing

 (and others)

-Too often, though, mainstream social psychology examines relatively trivial issues or -- perhaps just as troubling -- broad issues in a trivial, unchallenging way.
+Social psychology can focus attention on the individual's relationship to the larger social system, but mainstream psychology too often examines relatively trivial issues or -- perhaps just as troubling -- broad issues in a trivial, unchallenging way.
+The result reinforces the status quo.

-No, I haven't read them all, and I don't agree with them all, and they all don't agree with one another.
+I haven't read all these books.
+I don't agree with them all.
+Their authors don't all agree with one another.
 Life's not that simple.

 Many listed issues are addressed elsewhere: